Guide to cutting unhealthy habits for a longer life while saving on your life insurance

 Ensuring the right level of protection is in place for our loved ones is essential.
 Serious illness, injury and even death can strike when least expected and can cause great financial strain on our loved ones.

-Sadly, Australia and other nations around the world are facing a massive underinsurance problem with 96% of the population with dependent children currently without an adequate level of protection.
-Taking the right steps to look after your health will not only decrease the chances of the likelihood of a claim but will also drive the price of coverage down, not to mention make you feel great about yourself.
+Sadly, Australia and other nations around the world are facing a massive underinsurance problem, with 96% of the population with dependant children currently without an adequate level of protection.
+Taking the right steps to look after your health will not only decrease the likelihood of a claim but will also drive the price of coverage down, not to mention make you feel great about yourself.